TPG Inc.: 2000–2010

-Post-recession activity (2010–present)
+2010–2020

 On June 10, 2010, TPG announced an acquisition of Vertafore, a provider of software for the insurance industry, for $1.4 billion.

-On July 13, 2011, affiliates of TPG Capital acquired PRIMEDIA for approximately $525 million, or $7.10 per share in cash.
+On July 13, 2011, affiliates of TPG Capital acquired Primedia Inc. for approximately $525 million.
 TPG and fellow private equity firm Apollo Global Management are set to IPO their stake in Norwegian Cruise Lines in 2013.

 In July 2013, TPG announced it would buy global education publisher TSL Education, later TES Global, publishers of TES magazine) from Charterhouse Group, for a fee of around $600 million.

-The Financial Times reported, in February 2014, TPG considered issuing an IPO, deciding, in March 2017, to remain private.

 TPG and movie producer Robert Simonds, Jr., announced in March 2014 that they had entered a partnership with China's Hony Capital to produce up to 10 "star-driven" films a year, with mid-range budgets of about $40 million per film.

 In April 2014, it was announced that TPG had invested £200 million in Victoria Plumb after buying a majority stake.
 In November 2014, Prezzo Holdings agreed to a £303.7 million takeover by TPG.

 In the first half of 2014, the company started to raise funds for a real-estate specific fund.
 It had a goal of $1.5 billion to $2 billion.
 By October 2015, the company had exceeded its goal, raising more than $2 billion.

-In 2016, TPG Growth, the growth equity and smaller buyout investment arm of TPG Capital, acquired technology staffing firm Frank Recruitment Group in a deal that valued the company at £200 million.
+In 2016, TPG partnered with Bono and Jeff Skoll to launch The Rise Fund, a social impact investment fund.
+In August, TPG Growth, the growth equity and smaller buyout investment arm of TPG Capital, acquired technology staffing firm Frank Recruitment Group in a deal that valued the company at £200 million.

 In January 2017, TPG acquired a majority of A&O Hotels and Hostels, Europe's biggest privately owned hostel platform, based in Germany.

 On January 25, 2017, TPG announced that after a nearly two-year search, it had hired Bradford Berenson as its general counsel.
 Berenson had been vice president and senior counsel for litigation and legal policy for General Electric (GE), where he was "responsible for litigation, government and internal investigations, compliance, and legal policy worldwide."
 From 2001 to 2003, Bereson served as Associate White House Counsel to President George W. Bush.

 In 2017, Bonderman left the board of Uber "after he made a sexist comment in response to Arianna Huffington at an Uber meeting".
-In July 2017, Ajay Kanwal and Naveen Chopra joined TPG as senior advisors.
+In July, Ajay Kanwal and Naveen Chopra joined TPG as senior advisors.

 In September 2017, TPG Capital acquired majority stake in Australia's largest contract research organization, Novotech Clinical Research.
-In November 2017, TPG Capital acquired Mendocino Farms; former Yard House CEO Harald Herrmann was appointed as its CEO.

-In 2017-2018 TPG invested in Solinftec.
+In November, TPG Capital acquired Mendocino Farms; former Yard House CEO Harald Herrmann was appointed as its CEO.
+In 2017–2018 TPG invested in Solinftec.

 In February 2018, TPG backed former AOL CEO Jon Miller in acquiring Fandom (formerly Wikia, Inc.).
 Miller was named co-chairman of Wikia, alongside Jimmy Wales, and TPG Capital director Andrew Doyle assumed the role of interim CEO.

 In March 2018, Manipal Hospitals and TPG Capital acquired Fortis Healthcare as part of a deal for ₹39 billion.